Contempt of Court

 Many of us have seen movies and TV shows where someone is charged with contempt of court.
 It usually involves a lawyer or a client yelling at a judge.
 Typically the judge will threaten the person with contempt of court if they don’t stop their behavior – and then the scene will cut straight to a shot of the person behind bars.

 In real life, contempt of court doesn’t necessarily look like this.
 In fact, it often doesn’t even take place in a court.

-Contempt of court can be a criminal offense, or a civil offense.
+Contempt of court can be a criminal offense.
 As a criminal offense, contempt of court comes in two forms that are widely recognized in the U.S. – direct criminal contempt, and indirect criminal contempt.
 Direct criminal contempt generally involves someone who is present at court showing disrespect for a judge, or for the court itself.
 Indirect criminal contempt generally involves someone showing such disrespect when they are not in the presence of a court or a judge – for example, by defying a court order.

 Florida Statute 83.23 states that “a refusal to obey any legal order, mandate or decree, made or given by any judge either in term time or in vacation relative to the business of said court, after due notice thereof, shall be considered a contempt, and punished accordingly.”Direct Criminal Contempt

 Florida’s Rules of Criminal Procedure lays out the procedures for both direct criminal contempt charges, and indirect criminal contempt charges.

 Rule 3.840 deals with direct criminal contempt.
 It states:

 “Criminal contempt may be punished summarily if the court saw or heard the conduct constituting the contempt committed in the actual presence of court…”Indirect Criminal Contempt

 Indirect criminal contempt is dealt with in Rule 3.840, which states that it shall be prosecuted in the follow manner: